jhordyess/css-units/README.md

 ## Description

-Additionally, it includes a dynamic div element that adjusts the width based on user input.
+Additionally, it includes a dynamic div element that adjusts the width, based on user input.
 The app also allows to customize the conversion factor from pixels to inches, enabling precise on-screen measurements.

 ### Technologies Used